AI Glossary

 Bayes Error Rate

-Benchmarking is a standard dataset and set of evaluation metrics used to compare the performance of different machine-learning algorithms.
+A standard dataset and metrics used to evaluate and compare the performance of machine learning models.

 Bias In AI

-Business is a phenomenon in which an AI model produces results that reflect or amplify the biases based on the data it was trained on.
+The tendency of an AI model to produce skewed results based on the data it was trained on.

 Bias–Variance Tradeoff